 \subsection{$H^*$-algebras and generalized Bargmann invariants}

-In pursuit of an injective invariant for $(\operatorname{Gr}(r,\mathbf{F}^d))^n$ modulo $\operatorname{U}(d,\mathbf{F},\sigma)$, we consider traces of products of matrices, generalizing Bargmann invariants and building on the approaches in~\cite{Specht:40,Wiegmann:62,Pearcy:62,KaluzninH:66,GallagherP:77,Shapiro:91}.
-There are large upper bounds on the number of traces of products that must be computed to generate an injective invariant on a single ($1$-tuple) $d \times d$ matrix, like $4^{d^2}$ \cite{Pearcy:62}, and we prove in Lemma~\ref{lem:lowerbd} that there is a lower bound on Bargmann invariants that must be computed in general to provide an injective invariant for tuples of lines.
+In pursuit of \ejk{a complete} invariant for $(\operatorname{Gr}(r,\mathbf{F}^d))^n$ modulo $\operatorname{U}(d,\mathbf{F},\sigma)$, we consider traces of products of matrices, generalizing Bargmann invariants and building on the approaches in~\cite{Specht:40,Wiegmann:62,Pearcy:62,KaluzninH:66,GallagherP:77,Shapiro:91}.
+There are large upper bounds on the number of traces of products that must be computed to generate \ejk{a complete} invariant on a single ($1$-tuple) $d \times d$ matrix, like $4^{d^2}$ \cite{Pearcy:62}, and we prove in Lemma~\ref{lem:lowerbd} that there is a lower bound on Bargmann invariants that must be computed in general to provide \ejk{a complete} invariant for tuples of lines.
 Thus, our goal of this section is to give (two different) algorithms to compute injective invariants that generalize Bargmann invariants and require a reasonable number of computations.
 Neither requires genericity of the subspaces.

 First, we clarify how we must use these invariants with the help of a lemma: